erickahmed/tyvm/README.md

 - [50]      Goto 10;

 ### Build
-On file "preprocessor.c" define the OS where you want to run TYVM.
+On file "preprocessor.c" define the OS where you want to run TyVM.
 Comment out the following line if you want to build for Windows, otherwise it will build for Unix:
 ```
 #define __UNIX
 ```